itpp-labs/website-addons/website_event_attendee_fields/README.rst

     * grey them out with a message "This email address already has an account.
 Data will be taken from this account"

+* Registration form doesn't allow to register two attendees with the same email

 * Modifies behaviour of ``partner_event`` module:

   * always updates Registration's name and phone to corresponded values of Attendee Partner, because they may be taken from Partner record (e.g. Public User)